 All things considered, Twogood thinks it wouldn't hurt to work and watch with caution: "I don't think we have scientific data to support recommending a barrier between a woman's lap and her laptop computer, but it's a reasonable precaution to take.
 All technology emits some sort of radiation—wifi signals, computers, cell phones, microwaves, etc. However, in our basic ob-gyn literature, there is no information that I found that supports limiting exposure to these personal devices for fear of fertility or other issues."

 Edward Marut, MD, of Fertility Centers of Illinois, warns against placing a laptop on your stomach for women who are already pregnant: "Laptops can radiate heat, which theoretically can cause fetal damage in the first weeks of pregnancy, just like saunas, hot tubs, electric blankets, or exercises that raise the core temperature.
 That being said, raising the core temperature is not a guarantee for fetal damage or pregnancy issues, but it's a precaution to heed."

 Marut brings up another good point: While laptops won't directly affect your fertility, the sheer act of being on your laptop for hours poses an issue in and of itself: "There have been no studies or definitive proof behind technology damaging reproductive potential, although technology does exacerbate sedentary activity, which increases obesity rates, hindering fertility.
 It's best to get out, get active, and take a break from your technological devices."

-TL;DR: Laptops will not directly make women infertile, but the radiation emitted from the machine, as well as inactivity associated with being on your laptop should be regarded.
+TL;DR: Laptops will not directly make you infertile, but the radiation emitted from the machine, as well as inactivity associated with being on your laptop should be regarded.

 Next up: take a look at the eight things a gynecologist wants you to stop doing during your period.